 Instructions

 First, fill up a half-gallon glass jar half-way with your apple scraps.
-(They can be fresh or frozen.)
+They can be fresh or frozen.

-Then add 1/4 cup of sugar per half-gallon glass jar.
-(White sugar and organic sugar work the same.)
-Last, top off with filtered or other unchlorinated water and stir well.
-Top the jar with a coffee filter or breathable piece of cloth and add a rubber band to secure it.
+Last, top off your jar with filtered or other unchlorinated water and stir well.
+Top the jar with a coffee filter or breathable piece of cloth and add a rubber band to secure it in place.

-Stir your jar every day or two to prevent mold from growing on the top.
-You’ll start to notice a “mother” growing on the top.
-Just stir it in but don’t discard it.
-Anything that’s white, grey, or pink in the mother is fine.
 If the growth looks black or green, that could be mold growing and I’d throw the whole thing out.
 Some people recommend just scooping the moldy parts out and discarding it.
 Eventually, the vinegar will become too acidic for mold to grow and live.

-After 30 days you should have a nice vinegar.
-Then you can strain out the apple scraps and decant your vinegar into another clean jar and top with a plastic lid (never a metal lid).
 If you want to test your acidity, you can use pH test strip paper or just smell and taste the vinegar.
 If it still smells alcoholic, it hasn’t fermented long enough, so keep it going until it smells and tastes like vinegar.

-It’s really important to use unchlorinated water, like that from a Berkey water filter system or bottled water, because chlorine in tap water will kill the yeast and good bacteria which will prevent your fruit scraps from fermenting into vinegar.
 If you don’t already have a Berkey filter or other water filter system, don’t worry!
 You can simply boil some tap water on your stove and let it cool down completely before using, or you can just leave a pitcher of tap water out overnight and the chlorine will evaporate.

 If you’ve been with me for a while, you know I always try to get one or two extra products from “scraps.”
 The fermented apple scraps are still edible and make a great treat for your cows and some other animals (like pigs) will gobble them up, too.
-If all else fails, compost them so they can eventually feed your soil!

 Recipe for Making Apple Scrap Vinegar